 During your studies where appropriate, there may be practice-based opportunities to engage with a regional film festival such as Cine-Excess - an annual international film festival and conference on global cult film cultures and Flatpack Film Festival, a Birmingham-wide experimental film festival celebrating cinematic and audio-visual invention as well as other global film festivals such as Cannes, AFM and Annecy.

-NTI courses are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more as a professional, gaining the workplace experience and attributes you need.
+Courses within the School of Games, Film and Animation are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more as a professional, gaining the workplace experience and attributes you need.
 The aim is to produce confident, work-ready graduates.

 At the end of your studies you’ll complete a Major Project.
 This project may lead you to working directly with a client depending on individual aspirations.
 This direct contact will give you the experience, confidence and freedom to put into action all you’ve learned on your studies.
 Aligned with this course-specific experience, you will also have access to a range of support staff and services from the University’s Careers Service, who can help with: